gaverhae/blog/blog/content/md/posts/2021-09-19-git-elements.md

 The simplest type of git object is the blob.
 A blob is just a delimited stream of bytes, with no further structure as far as git is concerned.
 They are opaque, atomic units of content.
-In practice, blob objects will represent files in your git worktree.
+In practice, blob objects will represent the content of files in your git worktree.

 ### `tree` objects

-A `tree` object represents a directory.
-It is (cocnetually) a simple text file where each line represents an entry in the directory; entrie can themselves be of type tree for nested directories, or of type blob for files in the current directory.
+A tree object represents a directory.
+It is (conceptually) a simple text file where each line represents an entry in the directory; entrie can themselves be of type tree for nested directories, or of type blob for files in the current directory.